wardbekker/wardbekker.github.io/source/_posts/2011-10-07-a-basic-full-text-search-server-in-erlang.markdown

 categories: Erlang
 ---

-{% blockquote Shunryu Suzuki, Zend Mind Beginner's Mind %}
+{% blockquote Shunryu Suzuki, Zen Mind Beginner's Mind %}
 In the beginner’s mind there are many possibilities, but in the expert’s there are few
 {% endblockquote %}